 Pro Tip: Choose no end date to ensure your ads stay active so you don’t miss out on impressions or clicks.
 You can tweak your campaign based on the conversion rate to improve your sales.

 Sponsored Display ads now allow you to separately manage the two default audience segments for views targeting tactics.
-The first targeting focuses on audiences who viewed the detail pages of your advertised products or similar products.
-Please refer to our previous blog post on how to set this up.

 The second is product targeting which focuses on specific products or categories to target your ads.
 Note that product targeting focuses on placement within Amazon’s marketplace while audiences targeting focuses on placement outside Amazon.
 Unfortunately, neither targeting option allows you to customize your creatives.
 Amazon might introduce this feature in the future.

 Whether you choose to target audiences, products, or categories, you are required to select a product (ASIN or SKU) to advertise.